CharlesShang/DCNv2/README.md

 ### Known Issues:

-- [ ] Gradient check w.r.t offset
+- [x] Gradient check w.r.t offset (solved)
-- [ ] Backward is not reentrant
+- [ ] Backward is not reentrant (minor)

 This is an adaption of the official [Deformable-ConvNets](https://github.com/msracver/Deformable-ConvNets/tree/master/DCNv2_op).

-I have ran the gradient check for many times with DOUBLE type.
+<s>I have ran the gradient check for many times with DOUBLE type.
 Every tensor **except offset** passes.
 However, when I set the offset to 0.5, it passes.
 I'm still wondering what cause this problem.
-Is it because some non-differential points?
+Is it because some non-differential points? </s>

+Update: all gradient check passes with double precision.

 Another issue is that it raises `RuntimeError: Backward is not reentrant`.
-However, the error is very small `(<1e-7)`, so it may not be a serious problem (?)
+However, the error is very small (`<1e-7` for float `<1e-15` for double), so it may not be a serious problem (?)

 Please post an issue or PR if you have any comments.